radumarias/syncoxiders/README.md

 # syncoxide-rs

-Cloud sync between multiple providers written in Rust.
+A cloud file sync, sharing and backup solution written in Rust.

+For now it's just in idea phase.